patrykkalinowski/godot-openvr-asset-wiki/OpenVR-actions.md

 - `vector2`, a coordinate between `vec(-1.0, -1.0)` and `vec(1.0, 1.0)`
 - `pose`, a tracked location on the controller
 - `vibration`, the only output type that allows you to controll a haptic output.

+In the `action_sets` section we define our action sets.
+We'll talk about this later.

 In the `localization` section you can provide human readable descriptions for each action.